Here we share our types of door locks guide including its major parts, different types, and how to measure for a door knob lock.

 Multi-Point Locks

-It’s basically a combination of 3 deadbolt locks that are all interconnected in one locking mechanism.
-They’re mainly used on composite and uPVC doors.
+A multi-point door lock is a type of lock that locks at different points in the door, as the name suggests.
+The typical configuration is top, middle, and bottom.
+Itโs basically a combination of 3 deadbolt locks that are all interconnected in one locking mechanism.
+Theyโre mainly used on composite and uPVC doors.

 Because it uses electric current to strengthen the lock, the doors are able to withstand pressure, effectively barring access to anyone unless they are authorized or confirmed.
 The common rule of thumb is that the more expensive the magnetic door lock is, the stronger it typically is.